 Consequences of hitting underground utilities

-What do you think can happen if you hit an underground main on accident?
+What do you think can happen if you don’t use a underground utility location service and hit an main on accident?
 The mildest consequence is the temporary loss of a service.
 However, consequences can be far, far more dire than that.

 - Loss of a specific service for an entire area

 - Gas leaks into the ground or atmosphere

 - Polluting the water supply for an area

 - Serious injury and death, such as from electrocution